Terahertz third-harmonic generation of lightwave driven Weyl fermions far from equilibrium

-Figure~\ref{Figure3}(a) displays the experimentally detected electric field of the third-harmonic emission for various polarizations as labeled by the corresponding $\beta$ values, where the data were recorded after a $3f=1.5$~THz bandpass filter.
-For the linearly polarized THz pulse (i.e. $\beta=0^\circ$), a maximum emission of third-harmonic electric field is observed.
 With increasing ellipticity the THG efficiency reduces monotonically for either left- or right-handed polarizations, and reaches a minimum at $\beta=\pm 45^\circ$.
-By performing Fourier transformation on the time-domain data, we obtain the THG spectra in the frequency domain, and derive the corresponding THG intensity $I_{3f}$ as integrated over the peak area at $3f$ as a function of $\beta$.
-The ellipticity dependence results are summarized in Fig.~\ref{Figure3}(b).
-It shows that by varying the ellipticity of the THz drive pulse, we can tune the THG almost over two orders of magnitude.
+By performing Fourier transformation on the time-domain data, we obtain the THG spectra in the frequency domain, and derive the corresponding THG intensity $I_{3f}$ as integrated over the peak area at $3f$ for different $\beta$ angles.
+The ellipticity dependence results are summarized in Fig.~\ref{Figure3}(c).
+It shows that the THz third-harmonic yield can be efficiently tuned by varying the ellipticity of the THz drive pulse.
+A subtle difference between the left- and right-elliptically polarized driving pulses is observed, but comparable to the experimental uncertainties.
 We should note that for elliptically or circularly polarized third-harmonic emission, the field component parallel to the initial linear polarization is dominant \cite{germanskiy2022Ellipticity}, which is sensitively detected by our electro-optic sampling scheme \cite{Planken01}.

+We can understand the observed ellipticity dependence by the THz field-driven intraband kinetics of Weyl fermions based on the Boltzmann transport theory \cite{Dantas2021Nonperturbative,germanskiy2022Ellipticity}.
+Within the relaxation-time approximation the Boltzmann equation reads

+where $f_0(\bm{p})$ and $f(t,\bm{p})$ are the equilibrium (Fermi-Dirac) and nonequilibrium distribution functions, respectively, and $\tau$ is the relaxation time, treated here as a phenomenological parameter.
+The Boltzmann equation can be solved analytically \cite{Dantas2021Nonperturbative,lim2020efficient,germanskiy2022Ellipticity} to obtain the response current under the THz drive.
+For a short relaxation time or a long drive satisfying $\omega \tau \ll 1$, the obtained response current can be written as